aman2139/SQLProject/README.md

 # Forbes Billionaire List: SQL Data Exploration
+**Disclaimer: This project is solely intended for academic purposes and does not aim to endorse or substantiate any argument whatsoever.**

 **Forbes Billionaire List: SQL Data Exploration** is a comprehensive SQL project that delves into the rich dataset provided by Forbes, one of the most reputable sources for tracking the world's wealthiest individuals.
 This project aims to uncover valuable insights from the Forbes Billionaire List using SQL queries and analysis.